 The story of what it is and how it got there is just as interesting as the legend of what’s beneath.

-The legend states that it’s origins came about as part of a Romeo and Juliet type story.
-The story goes that Sautee, a warrior from the Chickasaw tribe and Nacoochee, the daughter of a Cherokee chief, met one day while they were both exploring separately, ran across each other in the woods, and fell in love.
+The legend states that its origins came about as part of a Romeo and Juliet type story.
+The story goes that Sautee, a warrior from the Chickasaw tribe and Nacoochee, the daughter of a Tsalagi (Cherokee) chief, met one day while they were both exploring separately, ran across each other in the woods, and fell in love.
 They both ran away to Yonah Mountain a few miles away before Nacoochee’s father found out and ordered Sautee thrown from the top of the mountain while his daughter watched.
 Devastated, Nacoochee decided she’d rather die than be without Sautee so she jumped to her death as well.
 At the base of the mountain, it is said that they embraced one final time before they both passed on.
-The chief, realized his grave mistake, buried them in what is now known as the Indian Mounds.
+As the story goes, the chief, realized his grave mistake, and buried them in what is now known as the Indian Mounds.

-Unfortunately, this romantic story of love and commitment is probably more myth than reality.
-In 2004, the University of Georgia archaeological team confirmed that there was no evidence of Cherokee occupation in or around the area during this time (contrary to the historical sign in front of the mounds).
-Excavations have also shown that the mound was a burial ground for the entire community as opposed to the two lovers.
+Unfortunately, this romantic story of love and commitment is WAY more myth than reality.
+In 2004, the University of Georgia archaeological team confirmed that there was no evidence of Tsalagi (Cherokee) occupation in or around the area during this time (contrary to the historical sign in front of the mounds).
+Historical excavations along with archaeological evidence have also shown that the mound was a burial ground for the entire community as opposed to the two lovers.

-The reality is that the mound was probably a traditional burial grounds for Native Americans of South Appalachian Mississippi Culture.
-They lived in the area between 1350-1600 and the burial mounds were characteristic of their culture.
-The mound was excavated in 1915 by archaeologists from the Smithsonian Institute and they found 75 human burials along with artifacts from that time period.
+The reality is that the mound was most likely a traditional burial ground for one of the native nations of the South Appalachian Mississippi Culture.
+They lived in the area between 1350-1600 and the burial mounds were characteristic of their culture during that time period.
+The mound was excavated in 1915 by archaeologists from the Smithsonian Institute and they found 75 human burials along with artifacts from that time period, including pieces of pottery that were similar to ones found at the Etowah Indian Mounds near Cartersville.

-As much as the idea of lovers from warring tribes being the origin of the place sounds great, the more simple explanation is that it was a traditional burial mound for the people living in the area as the 1915 excavation showed.
+As much as the idea of lovers from warring tribes being the origin of the place sounds great, the more simple explanation is that it was a traditional burial mound for the native nations living in the area as the 1915 Smithsonian excavation showed.

 But what about the gazebo on top?